-April, 14 (Friday).
-On Good Friday, actor and Confederate sympathizer John Wilkes Booth shoots and mortally wounds U.S. President Abraham Lincoln while Lincoln is attending an evening performance of the farce Our American Cousin at Ford’s Theatre in Washington, D.C..
+April, 14 (Good Friday).
+Actor and Confederate sympathiser John Wilkes Booth shoots and mortally wounds U.S. President Abraham Lincoln while Lincoln is attending an evening performance of the farce Our American Cousin at Ford’s Theatre in Washington, D.C..

-April, 15 (Saturday).
+April, 15 (Easter Saturday).
 American President Abraham Lincoln dies after being shot the previous day.
 Vice President Andrew Johnson becomes the 17th President of the United States.